Coming back from Covid

 v.
 On what basis is this Product group currently competing (Cost/Service/Uniqueness)?

-Step 2 : Examining changes that have occurred in the External and Internal environment of each product/market group.
+Step 2 : Examining changes in the External and Internal environment of each product/market group.

 The emphasis during this phase is to get the company to start identifying what changes have been forced upon it in the post-Covid world.